 I have raised 3 kids.
 Well 2 and a half… one is still floating around the nest for a few more years.
 One thing raising kids taught me was how to be frugal.
 I’m annoyingly cheap.
 That carries over into my genealogy.
 I splurge on my ancestry account, but mostly I spend my genealogy dollars carefully.

 I take advantage of a lot of free research resources.
 I have a list of sites I rely on to provide me with research information that might be harder to find on bigger sites.
 I also take advantage of a lot of free courses.
 The Internet is full of free genealogy courses, webinars, videos, and how to articles.
 Sometimes the trick is knowing where to look to find the best resources among the vast noise out there.

-Right now I am taking the Genealogy: Researching Your Family Tree course on Future Learn.
+Recently I took the Genealogy: Researching Your Family Tree course on Future Learn.
 The course is 6 weeks long, taught by instructors at the University of Strathclyde Glasgow, and offered free on the Future Learn open course platform.
-I am about to start week 5 of the series, and I cannot say how much I have enjoyed the course.
+I cannot say how much I enjoyed the course.
 It is great for beginners, but even experienced researchers will get great information.
 There are quite a few other courses on Future Learn that could interest researchers.

 The National Genealogical Society offers a certificate in American Genealogical Studies.
 The certificate course comprises 4 classes that teach different aspects of genealogical research.
 The classes are a great value but out of my budget, so I looked at what I could find about the course that might be helpful.
 The required materials for the second two classes of the program include a book called Evidence Explained: Citing History Sources from Artifacts to Cyberspace by Elizabeth Shown Mills.